-- 16.3 Where two or more companies are ruled in breach of the Code in relation to a matter involving co-promotion, each company will be separately liable to pay any administrative charge which is payable. - 16.4 Where a company advises the Authority that it may have breached the Code, and it is subsequently ruled in breach, any administrative charge payable will be one half of that which would otherwise have been due. - 16.5 The number of administrative charges which apply in a case is determined by the Director.
-If a company does not agree with the Director's decision, the matter is referred to the Chair of the Appeal Board for his/her decision which is final. - 16.6 Failure to pay any of the charges provided for by this paragraph must be reported by the Director to the Appeal Board or the ABPI Board as appropriate.
+- 18.3 Where two or more companies are ruled in breach of the Code in relation to a matter involving co-promotion, each company will be separately liable to pay any administrative charge which is payable. - 18.4 Where a company advises the Authority that it may have breached the Code, and it is subsequently ruled in breach, any administrative charge payable will be one half of that which would otherwise have been due. - 18.5 Where a company is ruled in breach of the Code under the abridged complaints procedure, administrative charges equal to one half of the cost of the complaint going through the full complaints procedure will be payable by the respondent company. - 18.6 The number of administrative charges which apply in a case is determined by the Chief Executive and is based upon the number of matters.
+If a company does not agree with the Chief Executive's decision, the matter is referred to the Chair of the Appeal Board for their decision which is final. - 18.7 Failure to pay any of the charges provided for by this paragraph must be reported by the Chief Executive to the Appeal Board or the ABPI Board as appropriate.

-17 Scrutiny
+19 Scrutiny

-17.1 The Authority arranges for the scrutiny of samples of advertisements, detail aids, leavepieces, other promotional items and meetings on a continuing basis in relation to the requirements of the Code.
+19.1 The Authority may arrange for the scrutiny of samples of advertisements, detail aids, leavepieces, other promotional items and meetings on a continuing basis in relation to the requirements of the Code.